crowdsecurity/hub/collections/crowdsecurity/linux-lpe.md

  - CVE-2021-4034 : Detect exploitation of pkexec vulnerability

-:warning: Those scenarios are very likely to be bypassed by smart attackers, do not rely solely on them :warning:
+:warning: Please note those scenarios are detection only, and are very likely to be bypassed by smart attackers, do not rely solely on them :warning:

 ## Acquisition template